This text is translated into Russian by google automatic human level neural machine.

-Six years ago, when Roman Kovalenko decided to take up the berry business, this idea was perceived in the region with great bewilderment.
-But he managed to prove that with the right care it is quite possible to collect a good harvest.
-A novice farmer searched for the necessary information on the Internet and made contacts with experts from other parts of Russia on the Web.
-The platform for the test of knowledge has become its own garden.
-The experience was successful, and soon the Kovalenko family even refused to plant potatoes - strawberries took its place.
-Buyers quickly tasted the Amur berry, and began to come from the whole region.
-Despite the high price compared to Chinese strawberries, the goods were literally swept from the counter.
+Six years ago, when Roman Kovalenko decided to start berry business, this idea was perceived in the region with great bewilderment.
+But he managed to prove that with the right care it is quite possible to harvest a good harvest.
+A novice farmer searched for the necessary information on the Internet and made acquaintances on the Internet with specialists from other parts of Russia.
+Our own vegetable garden has become a platform for testing knowledge.
+The experience turned out to be successful, and soon the Kovalenko family even refused to plant potatoes - strawberries took its place.
+Buyers quickly tasted the Amur berry, and people from all over the region began to gather for it.
+Despite the high price tag compared to Chinese strawberries, the product was literally swept off the counter.
 The Far Eastern Hectare program started at the very moment when Roman realized that he was ready to expand his business.
-He carefully chose the site - with fertile land, close to the river, spacious, 15 km from the city.
-I chose the land in Svobodnensky district.
-Together with his wife, children and his assistant, he planted thousands of seedlings on one of four hectares of 10.
-The work was carried out manually, from morning to late evening for one and a half weeks.
-According to Kovalenko’s calculations, this season will bring a whole ton of strawberries.
+He carefully chose a site - with fertile land, near the river, spacious, 15 km from the city.
+I chose land in the Svobodnensky district.
+Together with his wife, children and an assistant, he planted 10 thousand seedlings on one of the four hectares.
+The work was carried out by hand, from morning until late at night, for a week and a half.
+According to Kovalenko's calculations, this season will bring a whole ton of strawberries.

-"In some varieties the weight of a single fruit can reach 40-60 grams, my strawberry is sweet, aromatic and does not stuff anything," the farmer points out.
+“In some varieties, the weight of one fruit can reach 40-60 grams, my strawberries are sweet, aromatic and not stuffed with anything,” the farmer emphasizes.

-The entrepreneur buys quality seedlings of Dutch breeding.
-The berries are harvested every two days, and next year, according to plan, the transition to a daily routine.
+An entrepreneur buys high-quality Dutch seedlings.
+The berries are harvested every two days, and next year, according to the plan, the transition to the daily regime.

-For irrigation already now takes more than 400 liters of water per day.
-In the future, the businessman expects to buy industrial greenhouses to get an ultra-early harvest: the berry will be on the market in June.
-Roman Kovalenko hopes that in the future, the fruits of his labor will be supplied and beyond the Amur region, to neighboring regions.
-The farmer is also confident that his strawberry lands can be an interesting and unusual way to spend leisure time.
+Irrigation already takes more than 400 liters of water per day.
+In the future, the businessman expects to buy industrial greenhouses in order to get an ultra-early harvest: the berries will hit the market in June.
+Roman Kovalenko hopes that in the future the fruits of his labor will be delivered outside the Amur Region, to neighboring regions.
+The farmer is also confident that his strawberry grounds can be an interesting and unusual way to spend his leisure time.

-"In the future, I want to organize self-gathering.
+“In the future, I want to organize self-collection.
 When the bushes are red, I will invite everyone to the garden.
-People will be able to come by families - they pay for the entrance and let them gather the berry and immediately eat it, and also take it with them.
-At the output will pay the cost of the collected berries - and that's all, "- said Roman Kovalenko.
+People will be able to come with families - they paid for the entrance and let them pick the berries and eat them right away, and also take them with them.
+At the exit, they will pay the cost of the harvested berries - and that's it, ”said Roman Kovalenko.

 In a few years, he intends to grow berries on all four hectares, not only strawberries, but also raspberries and other crops.
 Kovalenko admits that he would gladly take additional plots for development.